Meet Our Team

 Beth Powell is a Learning Specialist who creates individualized cognitive interventions from a variety of multisensory programs and cognitive therapies such scientifically based reading, writing, and math interventions, integrated into executive functioning coaching and brain training (e.g., neurofeedback and Cognitive drills).
 She holds a Master’s degree from the California Institute of Integral Studies and a Bachelor’s degree in Math.
 She has worked in education for over 25 years and enjoys finding the right approach that struggling students need to succeed.

 Rachael Little, B.Sc.

 Rachael Little heads the Neurotherapy treatment program at the Abbey Clinic.
 She uses Biofeedback and/or Neurofeedback to train the brain to higher levels of functioning using EEG technology and fun interactive games.
 She practices several forms of Neurofeedback, including Z-Score training, 19 channel LORETA feedback, and LENS Neurofeedback.
-She has worked with both children and adults providing different forms of cognitive training for learning disabilities, ADHD, executive function deficits, anxiety, depression, stress management, and peak performance.
+She has worked with all ages to different forms of cognitive training for learning disabilities, ADHD, executive function deficits, anxiety, depression, stress management, and peak performance.
 By using a variety of methods such as EEG biofeedback, peripheral biofeedback, and brain training methods for learning such as Cogmed Working Memory Training and PACE cognitive enhancement, she is able to help both students and professionals strengthen their cognitive abilities and reach their goals.